spham395/05-Python-Programming/chapter4/closures-iterators-and-generators.md

 ## Iterators

 An iterator is just an object with a state that remembers where it is during iteration.
-Iterable
+Iterable objects can range from while loops to the actual iterator object. \#\#\#\# Finish